 Frequently Asked Questions

-The Driver & Traffic Safety Education (DTSE) frequently asked questions reflect questions stemming from the DTSE system that was implemented as a result of the March 2010 DTSE Guidelines.
-If you have a question that is not addressed below please submit it to email@example.com.
+Driver & Traffic Safety Education (DTSE) frequently asked questions (FAQ) section reflects questions stemming from the DTSE system implemented as a result of the March 2010 and most recently, August 2015 DTSE Guidelines.
+If you have a question that is not addressed below, please submit it to email@example.com

 Question 1: Our program contracts with a commercial driving school for behind-the-wheel instruction.
 If the commercial driving school that we contract with happens to employ an approved MV-283 card holder, can that individual deliver the classroom instruction portion of our program?